iterative/dvc.org/content/docs/use-cases/experiment-tracking.md

 <abbr>experiments</abbr> -- attempts at tuning parameters, trying different
-data, improving code, collecting new metrics, etc. Keeping track of all these changes is challenging but essential, as we may need to review, compare, and share them.
-We also want to be able to recover the conditions that produced certain results before, and reproduce them if needed.
+data, improving code, collecting new metrics, etc. Keeping track of all these changes is challenging but essential, as we may need to review, compare, and share them; and to recover the conditions that produced certain results before, reproducing them elsewhere if needed.

+Tracking experiments traditionally meant logging scalar values with generic tools such as notebooks and spreadsheets.
+But as experiments evolve and many more are recorded, these ledgers can soon become disconnected from the development process.

 ![](/img/natural-experimentation.png) _Loose experimentation_